Ethical Governance for Therapy in Ottawa at Eleusium

-At Eleusium Centre for Psychedelic Healing and Risk Reduction, we believe that safe, ethical, and intentional psychedelic work begins with strong governance.
+At Eleusium Centre for Psychotherapy, Growth, and Healing, we believe that safe, ethical, and intentional psychotherapy work begins with strong governance.

-Our governance structure ensures clinical oversight, professional accountability, and a clear ethical framework for how we operate as a wellness collective in Ontario.
+Our governance structure ensures clinical oversight, professional accountability, and a clear ethical framework for how we operate as a wellness collective for therapy in Ottawa, Ontario.

 Our Founders and Leadership